-If no support package is detected, SoC Builder first prompts you to install the required support package.
+If SoC Builder does not detect a support package installation, SoC Builder first prompts you to install the required support package.

 Build only — Select this option to generate HDL and C code, build software executables and an FPGA programming file from your model.
 SoC Builder saves the generated binaries in a folder, and you can continue execution later.